 Bixi.
 Available 24 hours a day, seven days per week, April through November, these bikes are a convenient way to explore the city.
-Public bicycle rental stations are located as far west as NDG (Notre-Dame-de-Grace, a western Montreal neighborhood) and east to the Parc Olympique (home of the Olympic Stadium from the 1976 Olympics), and east to the Olympic Park, and as far south as Parc Jean-Drapeau and even Longueuil (a south shore neighborhood).
-Rental costs C$7 for a 24-hour period and C$15 for 72 hours, and is easily done with the swipe of a credit card.
-The bikes are designed for quick (but unlimited) trips, and anything over a 30-minute ride incurs an extra charge—always keep your next Bixi station in mind.
+Public bicycle rental stations are located as far west as Notre-Dame-de-Grace, a western Montreal neighborhood, east to the Olympic Park, and as far south as Parc Jean-Drapeau and even Longueuil (a south shore neighborhood).
+There's a fee of C$7 for a 24-hour period and C$15 for 72 hours, which include 30 minutes bike rental for each separate trip; extra charges are incurred for longer rides.
+The transaction is easily done with the swipe of a credit card (a security deposit is also required).
 Monthly and yearly subscriptions are also available for longer stays.
+The bikes are designed for quick (but unlimited) trips, and to minimize extra charges always keep your next Bixi station in mind.
 Montréal, QC.
 514/789–2494 or 877/820–2453. montreal.bixi.com.

 Fitz & Follwell Co..
-This company's bike tour of Montréal highlights is popular, but go deeper and try 'Hoods & Hidden Gems to really learn what makes the city tick.
+This company's bike tour of Montréal highlights is popular, but go deeper and try "Hoods & Hidden Gems" to really learn what makes the city tick.
 They also offer bike rentals, walking tours, and snow tours in winter.
 115 av. du Mont-Royal Ouest, Plateau Mont-Royal, Montréal, QC, H2T 2S9.
-514/840–0739. www.fitzandfollwell.co.
+514/840–0739. www.fitzandfollwell.ca.

 Vélo Montréal.
-For longer cycling excursions, renting a bike from Vélo Montréal is your best bet.
+For longer cycling excursions, renting a bike from this company is your best bet.
 Each rental includes a bicycle helmet, bottle cage, lock, and rear carrier rack.
-Packages start at $10 for one hour or $15 for two hours and go all the way to $120 for a full week.
+Packages start at C$10 for one hour or C$15 for two hours and go all the way to C$120 for a full week or C$165 for two weeks.
 They also lease tandem bikes, a fun alternative for couples.
 3880 rue Rachel Est, Hochelaga-Maisonneuve, Montréal, QC, H1X 1Z1.
 514/259–7272. www.velomontreal.com.
 Pie-IX.